SNHU-CS/CS-330/module04/mod4_tutorials.md

     Yaw   += xoffset;
     Pitch += yoffset;

-    // make sure that when pitch is out of bounds, screen doesn't get flipped if (constrainPitch)
+    // Make sure that when pitch is out of bounds, the screen doesn't get flipped. if (constrainPitch)
     {
         if (Pitch > 89.0f)